 1. Lead Intake Form & Client Consultation Call

-The first step to my onboarding procedure is for the client to complete a form and book a consultation call in my diary (via a scheduler).
+The first step in my onboarding procedure is for the client to complete a form and book a consultation call in my diary (via a scheduler).
 There is some debate on whether you should have a lengthy intake form that asks (literally) the full 20 questions, or just something short and sweet.

 I personally believe that unless you are super booked out and have more leads being thrown at you than you could ever deal with, short and sweet is the way to go.